openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 route.route.openshift.io/blog-96s5l
 ```

-Note that you may see here `deployment.apps` being reported as `deployment.extensions`.
-This is because in this version of Kubernetes, the `deployment` resource type was in a transitional phase where it was being migrated from being under the `extensions` API group to the `apps` API group.
-The `deployment` resource type is also still in beta preview.
-In this transition phase Kubernetes appears to get confused sometimes in what it reports.

-You may also have noticed that `ingress.extensions/blog` doesn't appear.
+You may have noticed that the `ingress` for the front end web application doesn't appear.
 This is because it isn't categorised as being one of the core resource objects.

 Where you want to query on multiple resource object types, rather than use `all`, which often isn't all of what you want, you can list all the resource type names separated by a comma.